DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2021-02-17-brms-intro.md

 <br><br><br>

-But wait, we need to check assumptions!
+But before we make any grand conclusions, we need to check that we met assumptions!
 We can use `plot` for the Frequentist `lm` model.
 To check the assumptions of the Bayesian model, we can use `add_residual_draws` from the `tidybayes` package to get the residual posterior for each data point.

 ``` r
 draws <- full_join(add_fitted_draws(dragons, model.bayes),